 Other training simulators

-In addition to the BMP-2 crew simulators, VR Group uses VRSG in other training simulators for:
+In addition to the BMP-2 crew simulators, VRSG is used at CSTT in these other training simulators:

-VR Group's Team Leader Simulator is designed to add simulated infantry (or civilian characters) to tactical vehicle simulators.
+The infantry training simulator, Team Leader Simulator, adds simulated infantry (or civilian characters) to tactical vehicle simulators.
 The application can also be used for urban operations training simulation.
-Using MetaVR VRSG for its visuals, Team Leader Simulator has a game-like first person shooter interface with supporting AI-based characters that take their behavioral cues from the tactics of the operator.
+Using MVRsimulation VRSG for its visuals, Team Leader Simulator has a game-like first person shooter interface with supporting AI-based characters that take their behavioral cues from the tactics of the operator.

 The operation of the Team Leader Simulator is a combination of manual, semiautomatic and automatic controls which enable quick responses from simulated team members in various situations in simulated team mode.
 One can also run a simulation of one individual in a distributed synthetic environment directly controlled by an individual trainee.